orchidhq/Orchid/docs/src/orchid/resources/posts/news/2020-01-23-gaining-traction.md

 had to restrain myself from working on them for 0.18.0 to prevent feature-creep, but it's been nice finally getting to add the following features:

-- The {{ anchor('OrchidBible') }} plugin has been broken for some time, as the APIs driving it had been decommissioned.
+- The {{ anchor('orchid-bible-feature') }} plugin has been broken for some time, as the APIs driving it had been decommissioned.
     I have removed the previously-broken `bible()` function, which pre-rendered Bible verses, and replaced it with a new [Faithlife Reftagger](https://faithlife.com/products/reftagger) meta-component, which will automatically create popups for all Bible verses it finds on the page!
 - Support for [Mermaid JS](https://mermaid-js.github.io/mermaid) markup has been added to the
-    {{ anchor('OrchidDiagrams') }} plugin.
+    {{ anchor('orchid-diagrams-feature') }} plugin.
 As Mermaid is a javascript library, support is added through a meta-component instead of using pre-rendered markup like PlantUML.
-- The `youtube` template tag in {{ anchor('OrchidWritersBlocks') }} can now display videos of a given aspect-ratio, making them better-suited for responsive designs.
+- The `youtube` template tag in {{ anchor('orchid-writers-blocks-feature') }} can now display videos of a given aspect-ratio, making them better-suited for responsive designs.
-- {{ anchor('OrchidChangelog') }} now supports single-file changelogs, such as the
+- {{ anchor('orchid-changelog-feature') }} now supports single-file changelogs, such as the
     [Keep A Changelog format](https://keepachangelog.com/en/1.0.0/) format.

 # In Progress